 Hi [First Name],

-I sent a connection request on LinkedIn — wanted to follow up here.
+I sent a connection request on LinkedIn and wanted to follow up here.
 I noticed [specific trigger].

-I have been working as a fractional [role] with [type of company] for [X years].
-Most recently, I helped [similar company type][specific outcome: build their first demand gen engine / reduce CAC by 40% / ship their product roadmap in half the timeline].
+I have worked as a fractional [role] with [type of company] for [X years].
+Most recently, I helped [similar company type][specific outcome: build their first demand gen engine / cut acquisition cost sharply / ship their product roadmap in half the timeline].

 If [Company] is evaluating whether a fractional [role] makes sense right now, I would be happy to share what I have seen work at your stage.